serverlessworkflow/specification/dsl-reference.md

 > [!NOTE]
 > When `foreach` is set, the configured operations for a [events](https://cloudevents.io/) must complete before moving on to the next one.
 As a result, consumed [events](https://cloudevents.io/) should be stored in a First-In-First-Out (FIFO) queue while awaiting iteration.

+> [!WARNING]
+> [Events](https://cloudevents.io/) consumed by an `until` clause should not be included in the task's output.
+These [events](https://cloudevents.io/) are used solely to determine when the until condition has been met, and they do not contribute to the result or data produced by the task itself

 ##### Examples

 ```yaml